== * == * ==

-The year is AD 3587, and Jonas’ life is turned upside down when he’s sentenced to be executed by the government after his adopted father and mentor is arrested for Time Travel crimes.
+The year is AD 3587, and Jonas’ life is turned upside down when he’s sentenced to be executed after his adopted father and mentor is arrested for Time Travel crimes.

-But help comes in the most unlikely of places, and Jonas finds that you can’t hide from your destiny; and that family ties don’t necessarily have to be conventional to be full of love, especially in times of need.
+Help comes in the most unlikely of places, as the beautiful Melia shows Jonas that you can’t hide from your destiny and that family ties don’t necessarily have to be conventional to be full of love, especially in times of need.

 © All Rights Reserved.